bnkamalesh/webgo/README.md

 # WebGo v6.6.6

-WebGo is a minimalistic framework for [Go](https://golang.org) to build web applications (server side) with no 3rd party dependencies.
+WebGo is a minimalistic router for [Go](https://golang.org) to build web applications (server side) with no 3rd party dependencies.
 WebGo will always be Go standard library compliant; with the HTTP handlers having the same signature as [http.HandlerFunc](https://golang.org/pkg/net/http/#HandlerFunc).

 ### Contents